 Caffeine is a stimulant found in coffee, tea, chocolate, guarana, yerba mate, and the kola nut.
 It is an adenosine receptor antagonist, meaning that it prevents adenosine from being active.
 Adenosine is one of the neurotransmitters responsible for drowsiness, and caffeine provides wakefulness through this mechanism of blocking adenosine (4).

 Caffeine also interacts with the serotonergic system and can cause changes in the acetylcholine and dopamine systems within the body (4).

 Theobromine is a mood-enhancing compound naturally present in chocolate.
 Theobromine is a mild stimulant that interacts with the dopamine pathways in the brain (6).
 Theobromine stimulates the central nervous system by blocking adenosine receptors (7).

-The combination of caffeine and theobromine in chocolate, cocoa, and cacao is linked to the pleasurable effects and appeal of chocolate.
-Theobromine has also shown promise in promoting blood vessel health (8).
+The combination of caffeine and theobromine in chocolate, cocoa, and cacao is linked to the pleasurable effects and appeal of chocolate (8).

 Alkaloids similar to methylxanthines

 Theacrine and Dynamine™ (Methylliberine) are similar to methylxanthines, but they are structurally different.